martide/literature/README.md

 # Literature

 `Literature` is a content management system built with `Phoenix.LiveView` and static pages generator that uses `Phoenix.Components`.
-It comes with a WYSIWYG post editor, image optimization, reusable SEO tags, and seamless integration to an existing Phoenix applications.
+It comes with a WYSIWYG post editor, image optimization, reusable SEO tags, and seamless integration to an existing Phoenix application.

 ## Installation